MicrosoftDocs/well-architected/well-architected/ai/data-platform.md

 - **Are you prioritizing convenience features over key functional features?**

-  When choosing a data platform for AI/ML, don't rely on its notebook capabilities.
-While notebooks are useful for exploratory data analysis (EDA) and familiar to data scientists, they shouldn't be the main deciding factor.
+  When choosing a data platform for AI/ML, don't rely just on its notebook capabilities.
+While notebooks are useful for exploratory data analysis (EDA), they shouldn't be the main deciding factor.
 Compute resources for notebooks are typically outside the scope of the aggregation data store.
 They are usually integrated with resources such as in Azure Machine Learning (AML).

 #### Non-functional requirements